yuggiehk/InterFormer/README.md

 # InterFormer

-Official implementation of the paper: **"Interaction-aware Representation Modeling with Co-occurrence Consistency for Egocentric Hand-Object Parsing"**
+Official implementation of the paper: **"Interaction-aware Representation Modeling with Co-occurrence Consistency for Egocentric Hand-Object Parsing"**, *ICLR 2026*
-*ICLR 2026*

 ---